 Although you won’t be able to bulk upload when managing individual listings, it is still helpful to keep a shared document with all of your businesses’ profile information.
 This not only keeps your management practices transparent and exposes potential errors (like Dan putting in the wrong hours for location A), but also gives you a centralized reference point for your local optimization efforts.

 Once you have claimed and verified your account, it’s time to begin optimizing.
-Best practices for Google My Business are the same whether you have one location or 300, but can be more difficult to manage with multiple locations.
+Best practices for Google Business Profile are the same whether you have one location or 300, but can be more difficult to manage with multiple locations.

 Because of this, we’ve broken down optimization into two categories: basic and advanced.

-Basic Google My Business optimization
+Basic Google Business Profile optimization

 - Accurate NAP (name, address, and phone number)